 The former steam plant was originally built in 1926 with additions in 1946 and 1968.
-The coal-fired boilers have steam output capacities of 50,000 and 80,000 pounds per hour.
-The two dual fuel (natural gas or No. 2 fuel oil) boilers each had steam output capacities of 100,000 pounds per hour.
+The dual fuel (natural gas or No. 2 fuel oil) boilers each had steam output capacities of 100,000 pounds per hour.
 Steam is distributed through three eight-inch pipes, with one serving the north campus, one serving the center and west campus, and the third serving the south campus.
 This plant has been replaced by the Renewable Energy Center.

 Renewable Energy Center

-The Renewable Energy Center began construction November 2009 and began operation April 2011.
-The REC has 4 boilers.
-Two are biomass gassifiers with output capacity of 40,000 pounds per hour each.
+The Renewable Energy Center began construction November 2009 and began operation May 2011.
+The REC has 2 boilers.
 The other two are dual fuel (natural gas or No. 1 fuel oil) boilers with steam output capacities of 50,000 pounds per hour each.
-One biomass boiler is a high pressure (600psi) boiler that feeds into a back pressure steam turbine with a capacity of 650KW.
 The REC also has two solar arrays of 10KW each with dual axis tracking systems.

 Domestic Water is received from the city in three locations onto the campus domestic water system.
 This system serves the same buildings as the Steam Plant.

 Natural Gas is distributed to campus on a limited basis via a 4" gas main with the steam lines.
 The majority of buildings which require natural gas are served by individual taps served by Ameren.

 Electrical power for campus is received from a 69KV transmission line into a switchyard adjacent to the Renewable Energy Center.
 A University owned transformer reduces the voltage to 12KV to feed the campus and electrical switchyard at Greek Court.